 Injured in a Slip and Fall?
-Our Miami Lawyer is Here to Help.
+Our Lawyer is Here to Help.

 We are dedicated to relentless representation on your behalf, whether in court in a personal injury lawsuit or out of court in pursuit of an insurance claim.
 We will work around the clock to maximize your financial compensation because we understand the full extent of losses these injuries incur.

 Negligence is not something to take lightly.
 If a slip-and-fall injury has caused you significant financial turmoil and physical pain, the negligent party should be held liable.
 We know the ins and outs of Florida personal injury law.
-When you choose a Miami-Dade County personal injury attorney from Aigen Law Firm, you choose extensive representation – whatever your injury.
+When you choose a Miami-Dade County personal injury attorney from Aigen Injury Law, you choose extensive representation – whatever your injury.

 Premises Liability Cases We Handle

-Aigen Law Firm handles a wide array of premises liability cases on behalf of our clients.
+Aigen Injury Law handles a wide array of premises liability cases on behalf of our clients.
 We handle cases involving injuries stemming from the following:

 - Elevator Accidents